 - Build trust

-Chances are, if you have trouble understanding how to do it, your readers will too.
+If you need help understanding how to do it, your readers will too.

 A Short, Punchy Intro